oracle/terraform-provider-oci/website/docs/r/containerengine_cluster.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the compartment in which to create the cluster.
+* `endpoint_config` - (Optional) The network configuration for access to the Cluster control plane.
+	* `is_public_ip_enabled` - (Optional) Whether the cluster should be assigned a public IP address.
+Defaults to false.
+If set to true on a private subnet, the cluster provisioning will fail.
+	* `nsg_ids` - (Optional) A list of the OCIDs of the network security groups (NSGs) to apply to the cluster endpoint.
+For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).
+	* `subnet_id` - (Optional) The OCID of the regional subnet in which to place the Cluster endpoint.
 * `kms_key_id` - (Optional) The OCID of the KMS key to be used as the master encryption key for Kubernetes secret encryption.
 When used, `kubernetesVersion` must be at least `v1.13.0`.
 * `kubernetes_version` - (Required) (Updatable) The version of Kubernetes to install into the cluster masters.
 * `name` - (Required) (Updatable) The name of the cluster.
 Avoid entering confidential information.